-Statistics on freight traffic moved within the United Kingdom by water transport.
-This covers inland waters traffic, traffic carried around the UK coast, one-port traffic to and from offshore installations and sea dredging.
+Domestic waterborne freight are now included in the annual Port freight release.
+These cover inland waters traffic, traffic carried around the UK coast, one-port traffic to and from offshore installations and sea dredging.

 Statistics relating to international and domestic passenger traffic handled at UK ports.
-Data are published annually, except for international short sea (ferry) passenger totals which are updated monthly in table SPAS0107.
+Data is published annually, except for international short sea (ferry) passenger totals which are updated monthly in Table SPAS0107.

 Statistics are produced annually, based mainly on DfT analysis of world fleet data provided commercially by IHS Global.
 Since they are derived from a commercial source, the statistics are not considered to be National Statistics, but they are considered to be of good quality.